Epicfisher/kobold-api/README.md

 # KoboldAPI
 A Work-In-Progress Python Module for Interfacing with [KoboldAI](https://github.com/KoboldAI/KoboldAI-Client)'s Console API.

+To test this for Free (with certain restrictions) you can use [Google Colab.](https://colab.research.google.com/drive/1pG9Gz9PrqklNBESPNaXvfctMVnvwf_Q8)

 ## Features
 ```
 * Connects to a KoboldAI Web Interface